mintturonn/voting_patterns_vaccines/README.md

 #### Manuscript
-### Time trends between vaccination coverage and voting patterns before and during the COVID-19 pandemic: analysis of COVID-19 and flu surveys in the United States
+### Vaccination and voting patterns in the United States: analysis of COVID-19 and flu surveys from 2010 to 2022

 #### Preprint: https://www.medrxiv.org/content/10.1101/2022.09.05.22279620